orange-cloudfoundry/cf-security-entitlement/README.md

 #### OrgManager Role

 ```
+   manager-search-security-groups         List all security groups matching an IP and a port
    manager-security-group                 Show a single security group available for an org manager
    manager-security-groups                List all security groups available for an org manager
    bind-manager-security-group            Bind a security group to a particular space